 The Inland Northwest Council, #611, serves more than 2,000 youth members with over 1,500 volunteer leaders in more than 140 Cub Scout Packs, Scouts BSA Troops, Venture Crews, and Explorer Posts.
 The council is divided into 4 districts, each with dedicated staff support and a volunteer committee to organize and support Scouting programs in its geographic area.
-The council employs 17 full-time, 1 part-time, and 100 temporary employees (for summer camp operations).
+The council employs 16 full-time staff and nearly 100 temporary employees (for summer camp operations).